Key Quote

 Technique 2 — THE 'SUPERNOVA' METAPHOR — COLLAPSE & INVERSION

 The metaphor of the supernova is the poem's structural and thematic centre.
 A supernova is the explosive death of a star — the brightest moment of its existence is also its last.
 Femi uses this scientific fact as a metaphor for the experience of Black boyhood: the moment of greatest potential ('you are a supernova') is also the moment of greatest danger.
-The metaphor inverts — what seemed like a promise of brilliance becomes a prophecy of destruction.
+The metaphor invertsinverts — Turns something upside down or reverses its meaning — what seemed like a promise of brilliance becomes a prophecy of destruction.

 The collapse of the supernova metaphor mirrors the collapse of the boy's innocence.
 Before the encounter with the police, the word 'supernova' carried only positive associations — brilliance, energy, limitless potential.
-After the encounter, it becomes contaminated by its literal meaning: an explosion, a death, the end of a star.
-Femi demonstrates how systemic racism poisons language itself, transforming words of encouragement into words of annihilation (total destruction).
+After the encounter, it becomes contaminatedcontaminated — Made impure or corrupted by contact with something harmful by its literal meaning: an explosion, a death, the end of a star.
+Femi demonstrates how systemic racism poisons language itself, transforming words of encouragement into words of annihilationannihilation — Complete destruction; the act of reducing something to nothing.
 The boy can never hear 'supernova' the same way again.

 Key Words